Tarumizu, Kagoshima: Climate

 Tarumizu has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Tarumizu is 16.3 °C. The average annual rainfall is 2260 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.9 °C, and lowest in January, at around 6.3 °C.

 Demographics

 Per Japanese census data, the population of Tarumizu is as shown below:

 History

-The area of Tarumizu was part of ancient Ōsumi Province, and was part of theb holding of Satsuma Domain in the Edo period.
+The area of Tarumizu was part of ancient Ōsumi Province, and was part of the holding of Satsuma Domain in the Edo period.
 After the Meiji restoration, the village of Tarumizu was established with the creation of the modern municipalities system on April 1, 1889.
 Tarumizu was raised to town status on April 1, 1924 and to city status on October 1, 1958.

 In February 1944, the Tarumizu Maru, a passenger ferry, set sail for Kagoshima and capsized within minutes.
 466 passengers were reported dead.